nusenu/ansible-relayor/README.md

     - default: not set

 * `tor_gen_ciiss_proof_files` boolean
-    - generate the rsa-fingerprint.txt proof file for publishing according to the [ContactInfo v2 spec](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof)
+    - generate the rsa-fingerprint.txt proof file on the control machine only for publishing according to the [ContactInfo v2 spec](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof)
     - by default the file is written to ~/.tor/rsa-fingerprint.txt
     - the file is overwritten if it exists
     - the location of the output folder can be configured using the variable `tor_ciiss_proof_folder`